Supporting LGBTQ+ Communities Through Inclusive Recruitment

 Encourage the use of pronouns and preferred names

-Some of your LGBTQ+ candidates might prefer to be called a different name to what is written on their legal documents.
+Some of your LGBTQ+ candidates might prefer to be called a different name than what is written on their legal documents.
 They might also prefer to go by a different pronoun.
 Unfortunately, having to explain this to an interviewer during an interview can be a significant source of anxiety and stress.

-While it can be empowering for many to be given the option of sharing their preferred name or pronouns, it’s important to realise that some LGBTQ+ candidates may not feel comfortable disclosing this information straight away and they should never be pressured to do so.
+While it can be empowering for many to be given the option of sharing their preferred name or pronouns, it’s important to realise that some LGBTQ+ candidates may not feel comfortable disclosing this information straight away, and they should never be pressured to do so.

 These are just a handful of ways in which you can use inclusive recruitment to create a hiring process and work environment that promotes equality and inclusivity of LGBTQ+ candidates.
 Employers will continue to play a crucial role in helping to advance LGBTQ+ rights in the workplace and promoting positive change moving forward.

-Just remember that your LGBTQ+ inclusion efforts should go beyond sharing a rainbow post on social media for Pride month.
+Just remember that your LGBTQ+ inclusion efforts should go beyond sharing a rainbow post on social media for Pride Month.
 They should be ongoing and consistent in order for real change to occur.

 Share this: